You've finally found that perfect wedding suit or tuxedo that you love and maybe more importantly, your bride loves.

 |Tassel Loafer - blue suede||Oxford shoes - oxblood flora leather|

 What Kind of Shoes Should Men Wear for a Beach Wedding?

 If you're going to a beach wedding, as you can imagine, you'll be walking through a lot of sand.
 That's why wearing the right shoes is key.
 We recommend you select a pair of leather loafers.
 Loafers are the perfect hybrid of both formal and casual, which makes them the perfect pair for your wedding.
 Leather loafers are perfect, as they still have that touch of formality and luxury.
 It's important to choose a shoe that will be comfortable to wear in the sand and won't sink into the ground.
 Avoid wearing shoes with high heels or thick soles, as they can be difficult to walk in on the beach and may not be appropriate for the laid-back theme of a beach wedding.

 Now, that we’ve covered everything about shoes and which ones to pick for your wedding day, let’s have a look at men's dress wedding socks.
 It may seem like a detail but be aware that most of your guests will notice your socks at some point during the big day.

 Tre trend of the past years is clear: bold, unexpected colors and patterns.
-Some grooms have their socks personalized and they feature a wedding quote or even bride’s face.
+Some grooms have their socks personalized and they feature a wedding quote or even the bride’s face.
 There is no need to go so far unless you want to, but keep in mind to add some contrast to your ensemble with your wedding socks.
 For example, if you wear a blue suit, try to avoid adding blue socks to the outfit and reach for black ones or a contrasting pair (of one or more colors).
-You can show your personality in a fashionable way even on your wedding day.
+You can fashionably show your personality even on your wedding day.